planqtn/planqtn/docs/planqtn-studio/analyze.md

 native architecture on Google Cloud and Supabase, and you can run small calculations for free, forever!

-## Calculate Pauli stabilizers (parity check matrix) of a tensor network
+## Calculate Pauli stabilizers of a tensor network

 Select LEGOs and hit Calculate Parity check matrix.